Kahoot Launches Learning Content Academy

 Kahoot's premium service, which starts at $9 per month per user.

-who come to the academy in search of learning resources and community
+who come to the resource repository in search of learning resources and community

 pay nothing.
 However, registration is required.